-At low voltage (230/400V), the use of 300mm aluminium cable has been adopted as standard cable size for all mains other than teed network carrying less than 120A per phase (e.g. in cul-de-sac areas), in line with our RIIO-ED1 business plan submissions.
+At low voltage (230/400V), the use of 300mm2 aluminium cables has been adopted as standard cable size for all mains other than teed network carrying less than 120A per phase (e.g. in cul-de-sac areas), in line with our RIIO-ED1 business plan submissions.